Hyilix/Homework3_IOCLA/README.md

 ### Task 3 - KFfib

-Recursive Fibonacci with extra steps!
+Recursive Fibonacci with extra steps! (or fewer steps)

 For a given n and k, **kfib** function must return the nth number calculated like so: